andersy005/talks/dask-jupyter-scipy-2019.md

 <hr>

 - Heterogeneous resources handling
+  - Workers with low or high memory
+  - Workers with GPUs

-- Coarse-Grained Diagnostics and History
+- Coarse-Grained Diagnostics and History:
+  - Can we persist or store history of computations and tasks executed on a scheduler?
-- Scheduler Performance on Large Graphs
+- Scheduler Performance on Large Graphs:
+  - Today, handling millions of tasks leads to tens of seconds latency